AaronMuriel/jenkins-cluster/README.md

 ## Jenkins Master ##

-There are no executors in this node.
+This is the Jenkins master node.
+There are no executors in this node, so you need to attach one or more slaves to run the jobs.

-The following plugins are installed automatically:

-- swarm:2.2
-- job-dsl:1.48
-- jobConfigHistory:2.15
-- nested-view:1.14
-- credentials:2.1.4
-- greenballs:1.14
-- claim:2.8
-- ci-game:1.25
-- emotional-jenkins-plugin:1.2
-- git:2.5.2
-- subversion:2.6
-- clone-workspace-scm:0.6
-- multiple-scms:0.6
-- ant:1.3
-- maven-plugin:2.13
-- gradle:1.25
-- ivy:1.26
-- checkstyle:3.46
-- pmd:3.45
-- findbugs:4.65
-- jacoco:2.0.1
-- cobertura:1.9.8
-- tasks:4.49
-- junit:1.15
-- javadoc:1.4
-- windows-slaves:1.1

 ### Start Master Jenkins ###

+Create a folder to store Jenkins data files, so the container can be reseted without losing information.

+    mkdir ~/jenkins_data
+    chmod 777 ~/jenkins_data

+Build the Docker Image

     docker build -t jenkins-master jenkins-master/

+Run the container

-    docker run -d --name jenkins -p 8080:8080 jenkins-master -d
+    docker run -d --name jenkins --restart=always -p 8080:8080 -p 50000:50000 -v ~/jenkins_data:/var/jenkins_home jenkins-master

-## Jenkins Slaves ##
+## Jenkins Linux Slaves ##

-Ubuntu Trusty (14.04) slaves with the following tools installed:
+Jenkins Linux slaves are based in Ubuntu Xenial (16.04) with the following tools installed by default:

 - Java JDK 8 update 101
 - Maven 3.3.9
 - Ant 1.9.7
+- Python 2.7.12
+- Python PIP 8.1.2

+The slave will be labeled "ubuntu-slave".

 ### Start Jenkins Slaves ###

+Create a folder to store slave files so you can keep them even if the container is restarted.

+    mkdir ~/jenkins_slave_data
+    chmod 777 ~/jenkins_slave_data

-Build the Docker Images for Jenkins Slave
+Build the Docker Image

     docker build -t jenkins-slave jenkins-slave/

-If Jenkins Master is running in another server, point the slave to that server.
+Run the Jenkins Slave, you need to provide Jenkins Master URL and the number of executors this slave should have.

-    docker run -d jenkins-slave -master http://<JENKINS_MASTER_ADDRESS>:8080
+    docker run -d --restart=always -v ~/jenkins_slave_data:/home/jenkins-slave/workspace jenkins-slave -master http://${JENKINS_MASTER_ADDRESS}:8080 -executors <NUMBER_OF_EXECUTORS>

-If the Jenkins Slave container will run in the same server than Jenkins Master container, just link them.

-    docker run -d --link jenkins:jenkins jenkins-slave

-## List Containers ##

-Use this command to list running containers

-    docker ps